mrazomej/phd/src/chapter_04/section_04_fugacity.md

 chromosome.
 This stands in contrast to the methods used by a number of other studies [@Oehler1994; @Setty2003; @Oehler2006a; @Daber2009; @Daber2011a;
-@Vilar2013; @Shis2014; @Sochor2014], in which reporter constructs are placed on plasmid, meaning that the number of constructs in the cell is not precisely known.
+@Vilar2013; @Shis2014; @Sochor2014], in which reporter constructs are placed on a plasmid, meaning that the number of constructs in the cell is not precisely known.
 It is also common to express repressor on plasmid to boost its copy number, which results in an uncertain value for repressor copy number.
 Here we show that our treatment of the MWC model has broad predictive power beyond the